Capital & InnovationQuote

 Procurement-grade reports scope themselves.
 The work below is adjacent and important — and is not in this SKU.

-Author-affiliation data is messy in any open citation graph.
-Disambiguation runs at industry-best precision but is not perfect.
-Named-researcher influence rankings flag low-confidence cases.
+Author-affiliation and patent-assignee data is messy in any open corpus.
+Institution and holder-name harmonization runs at industry-best precision but is not perfect — a few large filers' sub-entities are consolidated by hand.

 Field-of-study tagging is a model-driven step.
 For interdisciplinary fields where the boundaries are themselves contested, the atlas reports the boundary choice it inherited and offers a sensitivity analysis on the boundary case.